apache/uniffle-website/download/index.md

 {% endcomment %}
 -->

-## Apache Uniffle (incubating) Downloads
+## Apache Uniffle Downloads

-Apache Uniffle (incubating) is released as a source artifact.
+Apache Uniffle is released as a source artifact.
 The latest release is `0.9.1`.

 ### Releases